stla/jackpolynomials/README.md

 ### Hall inner product

-As of version 1.4.1.0, the package provides an implementation of the Hall inner product with parameter.
-It is known that the Jack polynomials with Jack parameter $\alpha$ are orthogonal for the Hall inner product with parameter $\alpha$.
+As of version 1.4.1.0, the package provides an implementation of the Hall inner product with Jack parameter, aka the Jack scalar product.
+It is known that the Jack polynomials with Jack parameter $\alpha$ are orthogonal for the Hall inner product with Jack parameter $\alpha$.

 There is a function `hallInnerProduct` as well as a function `symbolicHallInnerProduct`.
 The latter allows to get the Hall inner product